Page last updated on 6/15/2021

 How much does the vaccine cost?

-Vaccines are provided free of charge to the recipient.
+Nothing!
+Vaccines are FREE.
 If you have health insurance, you may be asked to provide that information so the vaccinator can bill your insurance an adminstration fee.

 Johnson & Johnson vaccine update